What will happen if there's a government shutdown at day's end

 — Health and Human Services will furlough about 41% of its staff out of nearly 80,000 employees, according to a contingency plan posted on its website.
 The remaining employees will keep up activities needed to protect human life and property.

 The Centers for Disease Control and Prevention will continue monitoring for disease outbreaks.
 Direct medical services through the Indian Health Service and the National Institutes of Health Clinical Center will remain available.
-However, the Centers for Disease Control and Prevention communications to the public will be hampered and NIH will not admit new patients to the Clinical Center, except for whom it is medically necessary.
+However, the CDC communications to the public will be hampered and NIH will not admit new patients to the Clinical Center, except those for whom it's medically necessary.

 At the Food and Drug Administration, its “ability to protect and promote public health and safety would be significantly impacted, with many activities delayed or paused."
 For example, the agency would not accept new drug applications or medical device submissions that require payment of a user fee.

-— National Park Service: As a general rule if a facility or area is inaccessible during non-business hours, it will be locked for the duration of the lapse in funding, said a March 2024 plan.
-At parks where it is impractical or impossible to restrict public access, staffing will vary by park.
-"Generally, where parks have accessible park areas, including park roads, lookouts, trails, campgrounds, and open-air memorials, these areas will remain physically accessible to the public."
+— National Park Service: As a general rule if a facility or area is inaccessible during nonbusiness hours, it'll be locked for the duration of the lapse in funding, said a March 2024 plan.
+At parks where it's impractical or impossible to restrict public access, staffing will vary by park: "Generally, where parks have accessible park areas, including park roads, lookouts, trails, campgrounds, and open-air memorials, these areas will remain physically accessible to the public."

-— Transportation: Air traffic controller hiring and field training would cease, as would routine personnel security background checks and air traffic performance analysis, according to a March 25 update.
+— Transportation Department: Air traffic controller hiring and field training would cease, as would routine personnel security background checks and air traffic performance analysis, a March 2025 update says.

 — Smithsonian Institution: "The Smithsonian's National Zoo and Conservation Biology Institute, like all Smithsonian museums, receives federal funding.
 Thus, during a government shutdown, the Zoo — and the rest of the Smithsonian museums — must close to the public."